✨ Professional Resume Review | Get Yours Today | Certified Experts

 Then retail may be precisely the industry for you.

-Some jobs that exist in the retail sector include Bookseller, Commercial Gallery Manager, Florist, Logistics and Distribution Manager.
+Some jobs in the retail sector include Bookseller, Commercial Gallery Manager, Florist, and Logistics and Distribution Manager.

 Others are Personal Shoppers, Retail buyers, Procurement Managers, and Warehouse Managers.